Saurav-S-Purushothaman/parrot/README.md

 # Parrot
-Parrot is a very simple logging library for Clojure.
+Parrot is a very simple logging library for Clojur where logs are printed as Clojure maps

 ## Scope
 Parrot is my educational project to learn more about logging and how it